ido106/KMeans-PCA/README.md

 The implementation will be based on the [NumPy](https://numpy.org/) package only.

 In the second part, we will implement the [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) algorithm (Pricipal Component Analysis) on the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).
-As in the first part, the implementation will be based on the numpy package only.
+As in the first part, the implementation will be based on the NumPy package only.

 ### K-Means
 K-means clustering is a known [unsupervised](https://en.wikipedia.org/wiki/Unsupervised_learning) machine learning algorithm that is used to solve the clustering problems.
 Meaning, its purpose is to group a set of data points into clusters based on similarity.
 The number of groups is represented by K.